Mexican economy minister resigns, dealing blow to trade team amid U.S. talks | Politics

 Lopez Obrador said he respected her decision.
 "We insisted she stay, but she's a woman with convictions," he added.
 A replacement for Clouthier will be announced on Friday, Lopez Obrador said.

+Dario Celis, a prominent Mexican financial newspaper columnist, said on Twitter that Raquel Buenrostro, head of Mexico's tax authority, was set to be the new economy minister.
+A person familiar with the president's thinking told Reuters Buenrostro was being lined up for the job.
+Neither Buenrostro's office nor that of the president immediately replied to requests for comment.

-Her departure just comes days after an initial consultation period for the energy dispute was set to expire.
+Clouthier's departure comes just days after an initial consultation period for the energy dispute was set to expire.
 Washington had the option to request a dispute panel after 75 days, but U.S. and Mexican officials told Reuters talks would continue.
 If the dispute does end up at a panel, Mexico risks getting hit with punitive trade tariffs, trade experts say.

 Clouthier thanked the president for showing her "there's no exhaustion, sickness or barrier that can't be overcome when it comes to public service."
 Lopez Obrador did not respond when asked by a reporter if Clouthier was ill.